-The KeyLog TRACKERTM or 9150 ConfigWareTM utility software is used to configure whether the LTC Generator output will be jam synced to the incoming LTC, RP215 Film ANC video timecode data, or RP188 ANC timecode.
-The LTC output will normally be delayed from the incoming timecode by the same delay as the video, however this delay may be adjusted using system parameter xx.
+When the Factory configuration is in use, the LTC Generator output will be jam synced to the incoming RP188 ANC timecode.
+The LTC output will be delayed from the incoming timecode by the same delay as the video.
 In addition, when the incoming timecode is counting 24 frames per second, the time code output will be converted to 30 frames per second and will be synchronous with the 2:3 cadence of the output video.
-The 00 frames of each second of the incoming timecode will be aligned to the 00 frames of the output timecode unless the 2:3 cadence is altered by system parameter 10.
-See Chapter 5 for more information about System parameters and how they affect the operation of the HD9150.
+The 00 frames of each second of the incoming timecode will be aligned to the 00 frames of the output timecode unless the 2:3 cadence is altered by system parameter class #15 parameter #10.
+See Chapter 5 for more information about System parameters and how they affect the operation of the HD9155.

-2.6.
-CONNECTING THE HD9150 TO A COMPUTER
+2.7.
+CONNECTING THE HD9155 TO A COMPUTER